muziejus/javascripting-english-major/1-environment.md

 back into the GitHub pane back on Atom.

-You should get a message saying “No pull request could be found for the branch master” and so on.
+You should get a message saying “No pull request could be found for the branch master,” and so on.
 You’ve made the connection.

 ### Make a change, stage a file, commit, and push

 We’re in the homestretch now, but this section is the most important, because it’s a description of what you will be doing with Git in Atom most of the time.
-In the Projects tab, there should be a file called `README.md`.
+In the “Projects” tab, there should be a file called `README.md`.
 Double click on it, and it should open in a new tab.
 You should see some text that I’ve written.
 Go ahead and delete it all and type in something of your own, like your name and your goals for your project (it’s ok if they’re vague for now).

-`index.html`

 Just clicking away from the window should autosave the document, which you do by now opening the Git tab (“Packages” > “GitHub” > “Toggle Git Tab”).
 You will use this tab much more often than the GitHub tab, so it might be worthwhile to remember the keyboard shortcut, control-shift-9.

-The Git tab is split into three horizontal sections, Unstaged, Staged, and Commit.
+The Git tab is split into three horizontal sections, **Unstaged**, **Staged**, and **Commit**.
 Unstaged lists all the files you have saved but have not yet committed.
 If the icon beside the file is a green cross, that means it is a new file, never before saved to the repository. `README.md`, on the other hand, should appear in unstaged changes with a yellow box with a dot.
 That